AlexandreRouma/SDRPlusPlus/readme.md

 If you followed the steps above, it should be `build/Release`.

 # Building on Linux
-comming soon :)
+coming soon :)

 # Building on OSX
-comming soon as well :)
+coming soon as well :)

 # Contributing
 Feel free to issue pull request and report bugs via the github issues.